 Clover Organic Farms Cream on Top is another healthy option for babies.

-This is an American Humane Certified option, which is great for parents who are concerned about humane animal practices in the foods they purchase.
-The yogurt is produced at Clover Farms in Northern California.
+This is an American Humane Certified option which is great for parents who are concerned about humane animal practices in the foods they purchase.
+The yogurt is produced at Clover Farms in northern California.

-The plain flavor is best for babies because it is sugar-free, but there are plenty of flavors that your little one (and mom and dad) will love once they are older.
-The creamy texture of this yogurt makes it perfect for blending smoothies or making homemade yogurt drops.
+The plain yogurt is best for babies because it is sugar-free, but there are plenty of flavors that your toddler (and mom and dad) will love later on.
+The creamy texture of this yogurt makes it perfect for blending in smoothies or making homemade yogurt drops.
 These yogurts contain live active cultures.

 NurturMe Organic Dairy-Free Yogurt

 For babies who don’t tolerate cow’s milk, NurturMe Organic Dairy-Free Yogurt is a good choice.
 This option is made using quinoa milk, pea protein, and coconut cream.